orchid00/R4da/resources.md

 * RStudio online learning https://www.rstudio.com/online-learning/
 * Basic and advanced manuals https://cran.r-project.org/manuals.html
 * Ask about any function or package http://www.rdocumentation.org/
+* R documentation is provided by datacamp find also courses there https://www.datacamp.com/
 * If you are looking how-to's or how to fix an error http://stackoverflow.com/questions/tagged/r
 * If you need an R and/or RStudio workshop/session, please contact me.